b1swa/taskList/README.md

     npm install
     ```

-3. Start the MongoDB server if it is not already running:
+3. Create a .env file
     ```bash
-    mongod
+    touch .env
     ```

+    Add your MONGO_DB_URI to .env file

 4. Start the Fastify server:
     ```bash
-    node server.js
+    npm start
     ```
-    The server will start on `http://localhost:3000`.
+    The server will start on `http://localhost:8000`.

 ### Frontend Setup